 Abolish Abortion Florida hopes you share our outrage at this and other prolife attempts at regulating how murder is to be performed.
 We hope you agree that ALL abortion is murder and that ALL involved are guilty of murder.
 We hope you will write, or better yet CALL, or best yet VISIT your state representative and state senator face-to-face, and DEMAND nothing less than the complete and total abolition of ALL abortion – from conception, without exception.
 May God help us all.

-Click on the names to demand that the Authors and Co-signers of HB 351 and SB 744 file and support a righteous law that protects every preborn child!
+Click on the names to let the Authors and Co-signers of HB 351 and SB 744 know that you will support ONLY a righteous law that protects every preborn child!

 Author of HB 351:

 Co-Signers of SB 744: